El salvador Country Commercial Guide

 Due Diligence

-The success or failure of an operation in a foreign country is often closely tied to the quality of the information a company could obtain about the local partner’s creditworthiness, bona fides, and business practices.
+The success or failure of an operation in a foreign country is often closely tied to the quality of the information a company can obtain about the local partner’s creditworthiness, bona fides, and business practices.
 The Commercial Section strongly recommends checking the bona fides carefully as soon as a business relationship develops.
 The Commercial Section offers a service known as the International Company Profile (ICP) to help a U.S. firm determine if a company is a suitable trading partner.
 The report includes data on the firm’s management, business activities, product lines, financial conditions, creditworthiness, and trading experience.
 Some private sector credit-reporting services, including Equifax and TransUnion, also provide credit reports on Salvadoran firms.